Blog

 Best Butt Exercise #2: Banded Shuffles

 To perform this exercise, you will need to purchase an elastic sports band.
-Tie the elastic band around the lower part of your legs – below the knees and above the calves.
+Pull the elastic band around the lower part of your legs – below the knees and above the calves.
 Start by standing up straight with your feet together.
 Squat down until your butt is parallel to the floor, and push one leg out until your legs are about twice your hip-width apart.
 Call it a wide horse-riding stance.
 When in this position, you will take 5-10 steps to the right; and then back to the left.

 Best Butt Exercise #3: Hip Lifts